 Note: If it’s a good sear that you’re looking for, cast iron pans are king.
 Check out our comparison of different cookware materials to learn more.

 2. Have Silicone or Wooden Cooking Tools Handy

 Metal spatulas, spoons, and other cooking implements can easily scratch coatings, and those blemishes will ruin the cookware’s non-stick capabilities.

 For that reason, use only wooden, silicone, or plastic tools that won’t scratch the interior of your non-stick pot or pan.

 3. Don’t Try to “Charge” Non-Stick Pans

 “Charging” cookware is when you heat a dry skillet on the stovetop, allowing it to reach a certain temperature before adding you cooking fats and ingredients.
 Doing so ensures that the cooking surface is evenly heated.

-Because non-stick pans are generally made of a thin metal (as opposed to heavy-bottom stainless or cast iron pans), they’re not good at retaining heat.
+Because non-stick pans are generally made of thin metal (as opposed to heavy-bottom stainless or cast iron pans), they’re not good at retaining heat.

 Instead, when you’re cooking with your non-stick pan, it’s important to have all your ingredients washed, prepped, and ready to go before ever touching that stovetop dial.